 Padmapani, Vajrapani, Samantabhadra, Maitreya, Ksitigarbha, Sarvaniva Ranaviskambhin, Manjushri und Akashagarbha are also called Mahabodhisattvas.

 Mañjushri, Avalokiteshvara, Vajrapani, Maitreya, Kshitigarbha or Akashagarbha, Sarvanivaranavishkambhin and Samantabhadra are also called the 8 great bodhisattvas (Skt. aṣṭa utaputra; Tib. ཉེ་བའི་སྲས་བརྒྱད་, Wyl. nye ba'i sras brgyad, 8 near sons) and as the most important Bodhisattvas in the retinue of buddha Sakhyamuni.
 They represent the eight states of pure consciousness.

 The Theravada only knows the Bodhisattva Maitreya.

-  A realized bodhisattva should have entered step 18 of the universal path, and at the end of 18, reach the first stage of

-  the Buddhaship (Nirvana, then Paranirvana and then possibly Mahaparanirvana).
+A realized bodhisattva should have entered step 18 of the universal path, and at the end of 18 reach the first step of the Buddhaship (Nirvana, then Paranirvana and then possibly Mahaparanirvana).

-  The tantric main practices of the Bodhisattvas also include the 10 Paramitas, the perfections which transport them to

-  the other shore of enlightenment.
+The tantric main practices of the Bodhisattvas also include the 10 Paramitas, the perfections which transport them to the other shore of enlightenment.